mohirt-zz/vagrant-docker-drupal/README.md

         username: admin
         password: test

 8. The installed Drupal directory is located at `./Docker/drupal/drupal`, and this folder is synced with the container.
-You may start your Drupal development.
+You may start Drupal development.

 ## Under The Hood
 ### Docker Images and Containers
 The relationship between images and containers are shown as below:

 1. `<PROJECT_CODE>-data:devel`
   - `<PROJECT_CODE>-data`